Mfaouzia/mfaouzia.github.io/_posts/2010-01-01-Welcome to Our Knowledge Oasis.md

 paginate: true
 ---
 # Hey Friends!
 Super excited to have you here at my new blog, 'Tech & Wisdom'.
-It’s like a little corner of the internet where I chat about life lessons, the cool stuff I've learned in computer science, and my adventures with Chinese scholarships.
+It’s like a little corner of the internet where I chat about life lessons, the cool stuff I've learned in computer science, and my adventure in China.

 ## What's Cooking in the Blog: